 The museum’s permanent exhibition presents various subjects and scientific fields, including paleontology, zoology, biodiversity, exploration of nature, and adaptation of living creatures to changing habitats.

 The museum’s ground floor accommodates two galleries.
-The Cetaceans Gallery presents specimens – including a 18-meter-long fin whale skeleton -, and sections focused on Cetaceans’ biology, on the history of whale hunting, and on the various species of cetaceans living in the Mediterranean Sea.
-A second gallery includes an aquarium featuring teh reconstruction of the typical habitat and marine life in the Venetian Gulf.
+The Cetaceans Gallery presents specimens – including an 18-meter-long fin whale skeleton -, and sections focused on Cetaceans’ biology, on the history of whale hunting, and the various species of cetaceans living in the Mediterranean Sea.
+A second gallery includes an aquarium featuring the reconstruction of the typical habitat and marine life in the Venetian Gulf.

 A fin whale (Balaenoptera physalus) skeleton is suspended from the ceiling in the museum’s entrance; photo © Inexhibit

 The exhibition is divided into three main sections.
 The first section, entitled On the tracks of life features a sequence of galleries dedicated to fossils and paleontology, the rooms are “unified” by a continuous winding plane running across all galleries and supporting display cases and specimens.
 This section focuses on the history of life on planet Earth from the Precambrian to the Cenozoic era and also includes a gallery specifically dedicated to dinosaurs.